obula-sai/Ecommerce/README.md

 **USER AUTHENTICATION** : In an e-commerce website, user authentication is an essential feature.
 Users will be able to create an account, log in, and manage their profiles.

+**OTP VERIFICATION** : This system will generate a unique code and send it to the user's registered email address.
+The user will then enter the code into a form on the website to verify their identity.
+The smtplib library will be used to send the email containing the OTP to the user.
+The Flask framework will handle the routing of requests and the rendering of the web pages.

 **PRODUCT CATALOG** : The website will need a product catalog that lists all the products available for sale.
 Each product have a title, description, price, and an image.

 **SHOPPING CART** : Customers will be able to add products to their shopping cart.